AishaShah/SuspectPeak_Hunter/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ### Acknowledgements
-This pipeline was developed by Aisha Shah at the Vastenhouw Lab under the supervision of Prof, Nadine Vastenhouw (PI) and Dora Grabavac (PhD).
+This pipeline was developed by Aisha Shah at the Vastenhouw Lab under the supervision of Prof. Nadine Vastenhouw (PI) and Dora Grabavac (PhD).

 ---